ddnexus/pagy/docs/api/keyset.md

 !!!

-The class API is documented here, however you should not need to use this class directly because it is required and used internally by the [keyset extra](/docs/extras/keyset.md)
+Concept and API are documented here, however you should not need to instantiate this class directly.
+Just use the [keyset extra](/docs/extras/keyset.md) wrapper, that integrates it with your app.

 !!!